Initially approved: June 3, 2013

 If mediation does not result in a resolution at Step 1, the grievant has the ability to proceed to Step 2 of the internal grievance process.
 Human Resources will notify the grievant of the opportunity to present the grievance orally to a hearing panel/hearing officer outside of the employee's chain of command.
 The Step 2 filing must be received by Human Resources within 5 calendar days of the date of the completion of mediation.
 The hearing process shall be concluded within 35 calendar days of filing Step 2 of the grievance.

 The grievant has one opportunity to challenge the appointed hearing officer or up to two members of the hearing panel if the grievant believes they cannot render an unbiased recommendation due to a real or perceived conflict of interest.
-The grievant must submit the basis for the challenge in writing.
+The grievant must submit the basis for the challenge in writing in accordance with the institution’s established process, within 5 calendar days of receiving notification of the name(s) of the Hearing Officer/Panelists.
 Human Resources will review the challenge and replace the member(s) as appropriate.
-If the grievant wishes to make a challenge, it must be done within 5 calendar days of receiving the notification of hearing panel/hearing officer.

 Attorneys and other advisors may not attend the hearing.